 Scalloway is the second best rainy-day destination in these far-flung parts - tiny by anywhere but local standards but the biggest place on Shetland's Atlantic coast.
 It was once the capital of the Shetland Islands, it definitely now plays second fiddle to larger Lerwick but has its own excellent museum and a large castle on the edge of town.
-It's also the sort of place where you can have a two-course lunch with a drink and still come away with change from a fiver.
+It's also the sort of place (or at least it was in 2014) where you can have a two-course lunch with a drink and still come away with change from a fiver.
 Amazing.

 |[Scalloway Castle interior]|

 Name: Scalloway Castle ★★★☆☆